yeodoug.com - Biography

 In addition to his work with the New England Brass Band and the North American Brass Band Association, Douglas Yeo has been soloist with many brass bands around the world including the Black Dyke Mills Band, the Williams Fairey Band, the Fodens Band, the Pennine Brass and the New York Staff Band of the Salvation Army.
 In 2007 he travelled to England to play as a member of the Brass Band Aid Celebrity Band, organized to raise money for the charity Brass Band Aid.

-He is the co-author, along with Edward Kleinhammer, of Mastering the Trombone published by EMKO Publications.
-His arrangements of music for trombone and piano, trombone ensemble and brass ensemble, and trombone duet are published by International Music, Southern Music, and G. Schirmer.
-He is also actively involved in the work of the Boston Symphony Orchestra Youth Activities office.
+He is the author of The One Hundred: Essential Works for the Symphonic Bass Trombonist, the most comprehensive book in print on the subject of bass trombone audition and concert preparation.
+He is also the co-author, along with Edward Kleinhammer, of Mastering the Trombone published by Ensemble Publications.
+His arrangements of music for trombone and piano, trombone ensemble and brass ensemble, and trombone duet are published by International Music, Southern Music, Ensemble Publications and G. Schirmer.

 Douglas Yeo has been a frequent guest on many radio and television shows including the Canadian Broadcasting Corporation's "In Performance," BBC Radio 2 and TV 4, ABC-Radio's "Cybershake" with Jon Belmont, "Worldchangers" with Dr. Bill Bright, "Here and Now" with Robin Young (Public Radio International) and the Billy Graham Evangelistic Association's "Decision Today."
 He has also lectured at Wheaton College (IL), Greenville College (IL) and Harvard University as well as England's Royal College of Music, Royal Academy of Music and the Royal Nothern Academy of Music.
 In 2007 he taught at England's Chetham's and Taunton Schools and has given trombone masterclasses at colleges and universities on five continents.
 As a member of the Boston Pops Orchestra, he performed at the pre-game show of the National Football League's Super Bowl XXXVI on February 3, 2002, which was won by the New England Patriots.